-To exit this mode (and keep the existing macro definition), press any key except the [\] key.
+To exit this mode (and keep the existing macro definition), press any key except the [] key.
 The system returns to normal mode.

-To define a macro for the selected key, press [\] and continue with the next prompt.
+To define a macro for the selected key, press [] and continue with the next prompt.

-Enter the first of the series of desired commands, (do not include your user code when programming a macro), then press/hold the "D" key for at least two seconds to complete the first command.
-This key terminates each separate command, and appears as an "F" in the touchpad display. disarmed Ready to arm
+2. Enter the first of the series of desired commands, (do not include your master code), then press/hold the "D" key for at least two seconds to complete the first command.
+This key terminates each command, and appears as an "F" in the keypad display.